You can always install Dokku straight from the latest - potentially unstable -

 sudo DOKKU_NO_INSTALL_RECOMMENDS=" --no-install-recommends " bash bootstrap.sh to skip the dependency.
 Please note that this will also skip installation of other recommended dependencies.

-Once Dokku is installed, you'll want to configure the virtualhost setup as well as the push user.
+Once Dokku is installed, if you are not using the web-installer, you'll want to configure the virtualhost setup as well as the push user.
 If you do not, your installation will be considered incomplete and you will not be able to deploy applications.

 For Debian, unattended installation is described Debian installation guide.